Focus on Manufacturing

 You need to contact DWD at 1-800-891-6499 to determine why your UI is on hold and find out if there is anything you need to do to get it corrected.
 Personnel at WorkOne Northeast do not have access to your Uplink account.
 In any event, if you haven’t started receiving your UI, you do need to attend the meeting to potentially meet weekly RESEA/UI eligibility requirements.

-A RESEA coordinator will verify your identity, go through basic demographic information, discuss your career and training interests, review your ICC resume, provide an overview of WorkOne Northeast services and partner to develop an individual reemployment plan.
+A RESEA coach will verify your identity, go through basic demographic information, discuss your career and training interests, review your ICC resume, provide an overview of WorkOne Northeast services and partner to develop an individual reemployment plan.

 What if I need an interpreter?